What is Hnefatafl

 The attackers win if they can capture the chief.

-The chief is captured when the attackers surround him on all four cardinal points, except when he is next to the throne.
+The chief is captured when the attackers surround him on all four cardinal points.

 The chief cannot be captured on the board edge, UNLESS he is the only white piece remaining on the board and is completely surrounded by black.

 If the attackers surround the chief and ALL remaining defenders, then they win, as they have prevented the chief from escaping.

 If a player cannot move, he loses the game.